bgno1/sds_rebalance/README.md

         ...
 ```

-Using the Ultralytics official documentation as a reference, you can create a Python training script in the `ultralytics` directory with the following structure:
+Using the Ultralytics official documentation as a reference, create a Python training script in the `ultralytics` directory with the following structure, for training the YOLOv8 model on the rebalanced dataset:

 ```python
 model = YOLO(r'./yolov8_sds.yaml') # YOLOv8模型文件